vpenso/scripts/docs/slurm/accounts.md

 **Force option `--account`** to be specified by users:

-1. Create an account `none` which has no access to resources.
+Create an account `none` which has no access to resources.
 Use it as `defaultaccount=none` for users which should be force to specify the option.
+(Note that before a users needs to be associated to the "none" account)

-2. Use a [Job Submit Plugin](http://slurm.schedmd.com/job_submit_plugins.html) to enforce the option for all users:
+Alternatively Use a [Job Submit Plugin](http://slurm.schedmd.com/job_submit_plugins.html) to enforce the option for all users:

 ```lua
 if job_desc.account == nil then